AurelioDeRosa/Audero-Context-Menu/README.md

        </ul>
     </div>

+Then, you need to have the following style somewhere in your page:

+    #area-2
+    {
+       position: relative;
+    }

-To show the menu at 10px from the left margin and 20px from the top margin of the element position, you have to write the following code:
+Finally, to show the menu at 10px from the left margin and 20px from the top margin of the element position, you have to write the following code:

     <script>
        $(document).ready(function() {